 While forklifts are immensely useful in a wide range of commercial applications, they pose many inherent safety risks.
 Negligence could result in serious accidents or equipment damage from collisions or the tipping over of lifting machines.
-Thus, safety around forklifts (and similar load handling equipment) is an imperative element of a work environments such as a manufacturing or construction facility.
+Thus, safety around forklifts (and similar load handling equipment) is an imperative element of a work environment such as a manufacturing or construction facility.
 The following sections only sketch a high-level overview of proper practices for using a forklift.
 Operators must receive proper training and certification before they can regularly use a forklift in a work environment.

-Forklift safety begins with proper preparation.
+- Begins with proper preparation.
 Before the engine is even turned on, critical components of the forklift such as fluid levels, hydraulic tubing (hoses, connectors, etc.), tires, and forks should be inspected for wear or other signs of damage.
 Once the engine is turned on, other components such as various controls (e.g. tilt lever, lift lever), warning lights, and alarm systems should be tested.
 When getting into a forklift, you should grab the appropriate holds and pull or slide your body into the vehicle (as opposed to jumping or simply stepping).
 You should never operate a forklift from an area of the vehicle other than the one approved by the official operating manual.

-Inexperienced forklift operators often mistakenly assume that driving a forklift is practically identical to driving a car.
+- Inexperienced forklift operators often mistakenly assume that driving a forklift is practically identical to driving a car.
 While obvious similarities exist, less obvious but crucial differences also exist (e.g. the fact that forklifts are primarily powered by their rear wheels).
 To ensure safe travel, forklift operators should take full advantage of machine aids such as rearview or concave mirrors and headlights.
 Some other actions facilities can take to make forklift travel safer include the use of spotters, physical barriers, and color-coded zones for machine and pedestrian travel.

-Visibility and caution are paramount when traveling in a forklift.
+- Paramount when traveling in a forklift.
 Changing direction or momentum can be particularly tricky.
 Best practices include:

-- Making slow, sweeping turns
+- Making slow, sweeping turns.

-- Cutting inside when turning (to offset the rear’s tendency to swing out in the opposite direction)
+- Cutting inside when turning (to offset the rear’s tendency to swing out in the opposite direction).

-- Looking behind you when reversing
+- Looking behind you when reversing.

-- Making smooth braking motions (as opposed to sudden or choppy)
+- Making smooth braking motions (as opposed to sudden or choppy).

-- Not turning with raised forks
+- Not turning with raised forks.

-- Not turning on grades or inclines (no matter how small)
+- Not turning on grades or inclines (no matter how small).

-One fundamental rule of forklift safety is not carrying a load over maximum carrying capacity.
+- One fundamental rule of forklift safety is not carrying a load over maximum carrying capacity.
 Never carry a load over the maximum carrying capacity.
 It is critical to note that this capacity is calculated assuming that all loads on the machine are centered.
 Thus, always make sure that loads are properly aligned and secured on the forks before and during transportation.
 When handling or transporting loads with a forklift, practice these rules of thumb:

 - Approach a load with caution.
 Preferably, you should stop at least a foot in front of the load before advancing slowly to it.